-RT Staff Note: This is an article we found on Jon Doyles site, Baseball Training Secrets.
-Jon Has contributed articles on Rounding Third frequently.
-This article is from Todd Williams.
-Todd Williams is a highly-sought after coach based out of baseball hotbed Spring, Texas.
+RT Staff Note: We found this article on the web and highly suggest that those interested in improving their hitting techniques, go to Todd Williams web-site.
+Todd is a highly-sought after coach based out of baseball hotbed Spring, Texas.
 His website, www.BaseballsBestDrills.com, is a great resource for hitting, defense and baseball strategies.

 By Todd Williams

 There aren't very many baseball hitters that can walk up to the plate and be successful without some idea of what they're looking for in a pitch.
 And since the rest of us aren’t in that select group of players, we better have some idea of what we want to accomplish before we step into the batter's box.
 We better have a plan.